Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Numerical investigations on a virtual RUL simulator

-If one optimizes over the free parameter of each replacement heuristic, i.e., $p_{\mathrm{thres}}$ for $rh1$, or $ECTR$ for $doa$, the performances of the optimized policies converge to the same best performance.
-This indicates that it is possible to compensate for an initially ``bad'' heuristic.
+If one optimizes over the free parameter of each replacement heuristic, i.e., $p_{\mathrm{thres}}$ for $rh1$, or $c_{\infty}$ for $doa$, the performances of the optimized policies converge to the same best performance.
+This indicates that it is possible to compensate an initially ``bad'' heuristic with optimization.
 However, these results are based on optimizing with a very large number of training data, specifically $10^6$ run-to-failure samples.
 In practice, such large amounts of data are not available, especially for safety-critical systems.
-Thus, we investigate the effect of training data size on the respective heuristics.
+Thus, we investigate the effect of training data size on the performances of the respective heuristics.

-In \Cref{fig:obj_function_rh1_vs_doa}, we examine the optimization for replacement heuristics $rh1^*$, $doa$ and, $doa^*$ in the case where only $10$ sample histories are available. $rh1^*$ and $doa^*$ perform the optimization directly over the policy performance ($\widehat{ECTR}$), whereas for $doa$ we perform an optimization over $g^{NM}(\trep)$ described in \Cref{eq:obj_func_rep_nm} for finding the estimate $ECTR_0$, which is then subsequently used in the final policy.
+In \Cref{fig:obj_function_rh1_vs_doa}, we examine the optimization for replacement heuristics $rh1^*$, $doa$ and, $doa^*$ in the case where only $10$ sample histories are available. $rh1^*$ and $doa^*$ perform the optimization directly over the policy performance ($\hat{C}_{\infty}$), whereas for $doa$ we perform an optimization over $g^{NM}(\trep)$ described in \Cref{eq:obj_func_rep_nm} for finding the cost rate estimate $c_{\infty,0}$, which is then subsequently used in the final policy.
 The differences between these two approaches have substantial consequences.
 For low amounts of failure samples, the objective function for $rh1^*$ and $doa^*$ is constant over a wide range of $p_\mathrm{thres}$ values; see the plateaus in \Cref{subfig:rh1_perf_vs_pthres,subfig:doa_ectr_vs_ectr}.
-The locations of the vertical jumps, as well as the final $\widehat{ECTR}$ values, depend on the specific set of samples.
+The locations of the vertical jumps, as well as the final $\hat{C}_{\infty}$ values, depend on the specific set of samples.
 Because of these plateaus, there is no unique solution to the optimization problem.
 We dealt with this by generating uniform samples over the lowest plateau.
 But clearly, this is an issue when optimizing a heuristic with respect to the policy performance with limited data and impacts the accuracy of the solution.

-In addition, finding the lowest plateau might be nontrivial, as gradient-based optimizers cannot be used and instead $\widehat{ECTR}$ has to be evaluated over the whole range of possible $p_{\mathrm{thres}}$ values.
-For the one parameter in our simulation setting, this is not a problem, but this could pose some issues for more parameters and more expensive policy evaluations.